Albanian Australians

 Albanian Australians (shqiptaro–australianët; shqiptarët e Australisë) are residents of Australia who have Albanian heritage or descent; many are from Albania and North Macedonia but some are from Kosovo, Montenegro, Greece, Turkey, Bosnia and Italy.
 Albanian Australians are a geographically dispersed community; the largest concentrations are in the Melbourne suburb Dandenong and in the regional city Shepparton, both of which are in Victoria.
-The Albanian community has been present in Australia for a long period, and its presence in the country is unproblematic and peaceful.
+The Albanian community has been present in Australia for a long period, and its presence in the country is stable and peaceful.